TraDuong1/openshift-doradus-scalable/README.md

 Set the Doradus environment variables

-	to config the proper location of Doradus log file which is recommended for all application logs file in Openshift
+	to config the proper location of Doradus log file to the same location that is recommended for all application logs file in Openshift
     $rhc set-env JAVA_OPTS_EXT="-Ddoradus.log.dir=../app-root/logs"

  	to tell where the Cassandra cluster/node can be reached and security credentials to access it